ramellose/manta/README.md

 An archived version of _manta_, together with the files used to test the algorithm, is availabe through [Zenodo](https://doi.org/10.5281/zenodo.3578106).
 ### Contributions

-This software is still in early alpha.
+This software is still in early use.
 Any feedback or bug reports will be much appreciated!

 ## Authors